FAForever/faf-linux/README.md

    - Start the game from Steam.
 This step is needed to download and unpack Proton Experimental.
    - **Note:** the game may lag horribly or not even start.
 This is fine, as the rest of this guide should still work.
    - If you want to play Forged Alliance on Steam, set `PROTON_NO_ESYNC=1 PROTON_NO_FSYNC=1 %command%` in launch options.
 If you only wish to play on FAF, this step is not necessary.
-1. Clone this repository (`git clone https://github.com/FAForever/faf-linux`)
+1. Clone this repository
+  - Open a terminal where the installation should be located, then run `git clone https://github.com/FAForever/faf-linux`
+  - This will create a new folder named faf-linux, where the client will be installed.
 1. Run `./setup.sh` to set up the local wine prefix, the FAF client, java, and others
    - Note: the script will install everything into the path where you cloned this repository.
 If you wish to move the installation later, edit the paths in `common-env` then re-run `./set-client-paths.sh` and `./install-shortcut.sh`.
 1. Start the FAF client with `./run` and log in